hernstev97/copyclick/README.md

 - **One-Click Copy**: Paste text into the textarea and click anywhere on it to copy to clipboard
 - **Edit Mode**: Toggle between view and edit modes
 - **Theme Support**: Automatic dark/light mode detection with manual toggle
-- **Persistent User Data**: User preferences and entered text is saved in localStorage
+- **Persistent User Data**: User preferences and entered text for each textarea is saved in localStorage
 - **Accessibility**: Keyboard navigable and screen reader friendly

 ## Technology Stack